Zuzana111/investment-campaign-ml/README.md

 The Neural Network achieved the highest F1 score, while AdaBoost showed the strongest AUC-ROC and AUC-PR values.
 Logistic Regression remained highly competitive and offered a strong balance of performance, simplicity, and interpretability.

-This project highlights the tradeoff between ranking quality and threshold-based classification performance in campaign targeting.

 ## Technical Workflow

 The main workflow included: